FREQUENTLY ASKED QUESTIONS

 This work will create new space that will accommodate bike lanes, pedestrian paths and a new linear park, and allow for the re-design and naturalization of the Don River, which will be a critical element for future flood protection of the Port Lands.

-Learn more about the Lake Shore Boulevard East project on the project webpage.
+Learn more on the Lake Shore Boulevard East project webpage.

 Why were the Gardiner/Logan ramps removed now?